ChackDan/PStemp/Update-AzureRmServiceFabricReliability.md

 # Update-AzureRmServiceFabricReliability

 ## SYNOPSIS
-Update reliability of the cluster
+Update reliability tier of the primary node type in a cluster.

 ## SYNTAX